Quantum Mechanics Relative to a Quantum Reference System: a Relative State Approach: Relative Evolution of States and K a hler-Einstein Equation

 The bar over the lower index $i$ indicates that the bra vector corresponding to this lower index in the inner product has undergone a complex conjugation (since the physical metric is Hermitian, $h_{\bar{i}j}=h_{\bar{i}j}^{*}=h_{j\bar{i}}$, and the interchange of indices for this complex metric is symmetric).
 Similarly, the bar over the upper index $j$ denotes that the ket vector corresponding to the upper index in the inner product is a complex conjugate of the ket vector corresponding to the lower index

 Due to the Hermiticity of the metric, the metric components vanish when both indices are unbarred or both indices are barred.
-The basis vectors that are locally dual to the local basis vectors $|X_{i}\rangle$ are now denoted as $\langle X^{j}|$, and hence the bar in the bra vector of previous eq.(\ref{eq:TbarT}) can be omitted in this convention (one upper index and one lower index).
-They satisfy the orthogonality and normalization conditions
+The basis vectors that are locally dual to the local basis vectors $|X_{i}\rangle$ are now denoted as $\langle X^{j}|$, so in this notation, the bar over the bra vector $\bar{\langle X|}$ (dual to $|X\rangle$), as previous eq.(\ref{eq:TbarT}), can be omitted in this convention.
+Throughout the following paper, the upper index and lower index dual to each other, as the notations we often used in Riemannian geometry, they satisfy the orthogonality and normalization conditions

 Now, $|X_{i}\rangle$ represents the basis vectors of the entangled state within the local subspace of the under-study system.
 Therefore, the quantum state $|X\rangle$ can also be expanded using this set of local basis vectors